StanTraykov/dumbarb/README.md

    numGames=4     # total number of games to play periodTime=5   # seconds per period (= seconds per move, usually)

-   # ----- optional ----- (you can remove / comment these out)
+   # ----- optional ----- (you can remove / comment these in/out)

    #sgfDir=sgfX   # directory to create SGF files in (default: don't create)
                   # dumbarb will create the dir and fail if it already exists